smartprocure/futil-js/README.md

 Returns an array of the tree nodes that can't be traversed into in `pre-order`.

 ### treeLookup
-`(traverse, buildIteratee) -> ([path], tree) -> treeNode` Looks up a node matching a path, which defaults to lodash `iteratee` but can be customized with buildIteratee.
+`(traverse, buildIteratee) -> ([_iteratee], tree) -> treeNode`
+Looks up a node matching a path, which defaults to lodash `iteratee` but can be customized with buildIteratee.
+The `_iteratee` members of the array can be any suitable arguments for `_.iteratee` https://lodash.com/docs/4.17.5#iteratee

 ### keyByWith
-`traverse -> transformer -> iteratee -> tree -> result`
+`traverse -> transformer -> _iteratee -> tree -> result`
 Similar to a keyBy (aka groupBy) for trees, but also transforms the grouped values (instead of filtering out tree nodes).
 The transformer takes three args, the current node, a boolean of if the node matches the current group, and what group is being evaluated for this iteratee.
-The transformer is called on each node for each grouping.
+The transformer is called on each node for each grouping. `_iteratee` is any suitable argument to `_.iteratee`, as above.

 ### flattenTree
 `traverse -> buildPath -> tree -> result`